Confusion Over Indian History

 The second approach attempted to legitimize the aggressor's historic connection with the region and thereby their right to rule the country as the modern successors to an ancient and lost civilization and their right to superior knowledge, culture and wisdom.

-Lost in this epic drama was an era of about a thousand years of gory history that was soaked in blood and brutality, persecution and religious discrimination against a vast number of innocent people by a succession of unrelenting and cruel Islamic invaders who excelled in plunder and pillage.
+Lost in this epic drama was an era of about a thousand years of gory history that was soaked in blood and brutality, persecution and religious discrimination against a vast number of innocent people by a succession of unrelenting and cruel invaders who excelled in plunder and pillage and showed scant respect for humanity.

 Truly speaking, the history of India is not the history of a nation but the history of various groups of people who lived in the Indian subcontinent and practiced diverse religious beliefs, ranging from the highest to the lowest and the vilest.
 Presently they belong to different nations, nationalities and religious groups, comprising present day India, Nepal, Pakistan, Bangladesh, Burma, Sri Lanka, Afghanistan and Parts of China, Russia and Iran.
 They also belong to different linguistic and cultural groups, some very Indian, some partially Indian and some very foreign.